haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ## Kangaroo Island

-Kangaroo Island isn't far from Adelaide, famous for its large number of scenaries - actually I don't know whether it's famous or not, the only reason I said so, is because there wasn't any ferry ticket available several weeks before we travel, so we had no choice but had to go with a tourist group.
+Kangaroo Island isn't far from Adelaide, famous for its large number of scenery - actually I don't know whether it's famous or not, the only reason I said so, is because there wasn't any ferry ticket available several weeks before we travel, so we had no choice but had to go with a tourist group.
 I guess they bought lots of tickets long time ago, in order to take their customers onto the island.
 Boarding the ferry doesn't require verification of identity, the name on the ticket doesn't need to be the same as the name on your ID.
 According to the ticket the guide gave me, my name is Xiao Lan.

 ![Ticket of Xiao Lan][island-1]

 This time I only brought X-Pro2 with 23mm f2 lens, the focal length is 35mm equivalent.
 I prefer primes and I wanted to see if it could give me a feeling of taking photos on street.
 This reminds me that, actually a single fixed camera travel solution would be Fuji's X100F, which is smaller and lighter than X-Pro2, however I always want to use 50mm and Australia's sandy wind across the beach is very tough, so a weather sealed X-Pro2 and 23mm package feels more confident to me.

-The photos takens on Kangaroo island were mainly processed using built-in Acros film simulation with red filter, the reason for not taking colors is similar to not using zooms, zoom gives you too much choices and it can be hard to decide, similarly, color also gives you too much choices when processing the photos, deciding which color to use would lead to a lost of the essence of photography: it's hard to say this color is better than that color.
+The photos taken on Kangaroo Island were mainly processed using built-in Acros film simulation with red filter, the reason for not taking colors is similar to not using zooms, zoom gives you too many choices and it can be hard to decide, similarly, color also gives you too many choices when processing the photos, deciding which color to use would lead to a loss of the essence of photography: it's hard to say this color is better than that color.
 But you won't have this kind of trouble when processing black and white (to some degree), and you focus more on the content of the photo itself.

 We first stopped at Seal Bay, after getting off the tour bus, everyone can't wait to see the seals.

 ![People Who can't Wait][island-2]

-The staff was very patiently explaning things we should know, a kid was not very interested and rather focused on something else.
-I guess those adults were not interested either, they just want to see the seals, but obviously adults couldn't behave like the kid.
+The staff was very patiently explaining things we should know, a kid was not very interested and rather focused on something else.
+I guess those adults were not interested either, they just want to see the seals, but obviously, adults couldn't behave like the kid.

 ![Staff][island-3]